Helena van Essen

 Photo: Wikimedia Commons

-In the middle of (London-)Derry, on a roundabout near the river Foyle, is situated this remarkable statue of two men reaching out to each other.
+In the middle of (London-)Derry, on a roundabout by the River Foyle, stands this remarkable statue of two men reaching out to each other.
 It is unveiled in early 1992 as a sign of hope and reconciliation between Catholics and Protestants.
-On that day exactly twenty years have passed since on Bloody Sunday fourteen unarmed civilians demonstrating for civil rights are shot by the British army.
+It will be exactly 20 years since 14 unarmed civilians demonstrating for civil rights are gunned down by the British army on Bloody Sunday.

 Mural: PREPARED FOR PEACE | READY FOR WAR